 - Deliveries from a local pharmacies’ door to door’ (independent and large multiple pharmacies)

 - Deliveries by distance-selling (internet) pharmacies by post

-A separate post will be created on the delivery of NHS prescriptions during the coronavirus pandemic.
+A separate post will be created on the delivery of prescriptions during the coronavirus pandemic.

 Electronic prescription service and NHS prescriptions